kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 We can only build the Workload object once we observe the number of Pods defined by the `kueue.x-k8s.io/pod-group-total-count` annotation.
+If there are more non-terminated Pods than the annotation declares, the reconciler deletes the Pods with the highest `creationTimestamp` and removes their finalizers, prior to creating the Workload object.
+Similarly, when the group has been admitted, the reconciler will detect and delete any extra Pods per role.

-If Pods with the same `pod-group-name` have different values for the `pod-group-total-count` annotation, or if Kueue observes a different amount of Pods than the count, it will not create a Workload object and it will emit an event for the Pod indicating the reason.
+If Pods with the same `pod-group-name` have different values for the `pod-group-total-count` annotation, the reconciler will not create a Workload object and it will emit an event for the Pod indicating the reason.

 The Workload for the Pod in [story 2](#story-2) would look as follows: